SublimeLinter/SublimeLinter/docs/global_settings.rst

    This setting works like the |path| environment variable; you provide **directories**, relative or absolute, that will be searched for executables (e.g. ``"/opt/bin"``), **not** paths to specific executables.

+   If you give a relative path to a directory, it is considered relative to the |st| executable.

 You may provide separate paths for each platform on which |st| runs.
 The default value is empty path lists.

 .. code-block:: json